poonchuanan/tp/docs/UserGuide.md

 **A1**: Install the application in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous **traKCAL** folder.

-**Q2**: How do I know if the data you have input is saved?
+**Q2**: How do I know if the data I have input is saved?

 **A2**: **traKCAL** autosaves data.
 Unless an error message is printed out, the data entered is saved.

 **Q3**: I keep getting errors with the storage files when using **traKCAL**, how do I solve them?

-**A3**: Do take a look at the error sections above of the User Guide for solutions.
-When all else fails, you can delete the tpdata file to reset your data.
+**A3**: Make sure your csv file is not open when **traKCAL** is running to prevent write conflicts.
-        Alternatively, make sure your csv file is not open when **traKCAL** is running to prevent write conflicts.
+        Alternatively, you can delete the tpdata file to reset your data.

 **Q4**: Is **traKCAL** optimized for all operating systems?

 **A4**: **traKCAL** is available for the download on all major Operating Systems(OS) such as Windows, Mac and Linux.

-**Q5**: How do I contact us if I have doubts or have issues to raise?
+**Q5**: How do I contact the developers if I have doubts or issues to raise?

-**A5**: You can reach us via email(e0425705@u.nus.edu) or by raising a github issue [here](https://github.com/AY2021S1-CS2113T-T09-4/tp/issues).
+**A5**: We have tried to make **traKCAL** as bug-free as possible, but if you still encounter issues, you can reach us via email(e0425705@u.nus.edu) or by raising a github issue [here](https://github.com/AY2021S1-CS2113T-T09-4/tp/issues) and we will attempt to fix it as soon as possible.

 <br>

 # Command Summary

 This section gives you a cheat sheet of commands available.
-The following are only examples of what the input command can look like!
+The following are only examples of what the input command can look like.
-For more information please go to the respective section for the feature details!
+For more information, please look at the respective section for the feature details.

 >Things you should take note of:
 >* Words that look like THIS are parameters to be supplied by you.